 2.1 RC Circuits

 According to Wikipedia, an RC circuit can have a voltage or a current source.
 If there is a source present, it is going to charge the capacitor.
-When the source removed, the capacitor will begin to discharge.
+When the head is removed, the capacitor will begin to discharge.
 You can connect the resistor and the capacitor in either series or parallel with each other.
 However, series RC circuits are more useful than parallel RC circuits.
 Series RC circuits have a variety of different applications.
-They have used in relaxation oscillators as well as strobe lights, pacemakers and intermittent windshield wipers.
+They have been used in relaxation oscillators and strobe lights, pacemakers, and intermittent windshield wipers.
 RC circuits can be used as filters to filter out any unwanted frequencies.

 Image 2: First Order Circuits